 to which the closed session pertained within 30 working days

 of adjournment of the meeting.
 Minutes of closed sessions

 are generally not public records.

 This raises a few questions.
 In many of the meetings of the Clark County town advisory boards and community advisory committees.
-For example a recent 2-hour meeting in Laughlin resulted in thirteen pages of minutes while an hour and a half meeting of nearly the same length in other boards warrants only one sentence that there was a long discussion.
+For example a recent 2-hour meeting in Laughlin resulted in of minutes while an hour and a half meeting of nearly the same length in other boards warrants only one sentence that there was a long discussion.

 Another challenge is boards that don't meet more than once a month.
 It is likely that the minutes of a meeting won't be approved in the timeframe suggested.
 A few boards seem to post draft minutes to the but there are also those that have, sometimes long, gaps in the minutes being posted.
 Read more about Meeting minutes